 No Soldering: Everything is connected with JST-SH 6 pins and can be daisy chained

 Case plans: Every component has a clear mounting strategy, eliminating guesswork on how to put it into a case.
 Mix and match modules to create the control panels of your dreams!
 Everything flush mounts with countersunk M2 hex flat-head screws.

 Low Power: All modules can be shut down into a low-power state consuming only a few microamps, meaning your projects won't need on/off switches

-Battery management: The base MCU board will support lipo charging and charge monitoring
+Battery management: The base MCU board will support LiPo charging and charge monitoring

 USB programable with Arduino: The core MCU will be either the SAMD21 or possibly the Teensy 3.2.
 The core module will expose a USB port to the outside of your case.

-Common libraries: Programming will be largely event-driven
+Common libraries: Programming is largely event-driven